Name: Sheri Vitullo

 Left Brain or Right Brain?

 Both.
-I’m very analytical and mathematical, however I’m equally creative and full of passion with a wild imagination.
+I’m very analytical and mathematical, however I’m super creative with a wild imagination.
 I believe this is exactly why photography appeals so much to me - I get to exercise both hemispheres of my brain :)

 Did you compete in any sports?

 Yes.
 Sports were a HUGE part of my life.
 Starting in 5th grade, I began competing in show jumping and then later, barrel racing.
 By 7th grade I was training as a Level 9 trampolinist until I severely broke my arm and had to have metal plates screwed into my radius and ulna.
 In 8th grade I competed in cross-country running which took me all the way to the Junior Olympics.
-Throughout high school I competed in volleyball (MVP Setter) and Track&Field (went to state and placed 2nd in both the 4x200 relay and Triple Jump; broke my school’s record in the 400m; other events: 200m, high jump, Sprint Medley relay & 4x400m relay).
+Throughout high school I competed in volleyball (Setter) and Track&Field (went to state and placed 2nd in both the 4x200 relay and Triple Jump; broke my school’s record in the 400m).
 In college I competed in volleyball, the rodeo team, NBHA (National Barrel Horse Association) and Amateur/Owner Show Jumpers.
 In 2007 I trained for my first Figure Competition while simultaneously entered into my first Harescramble (it’s a shorter version of an enduro dirt bike race) and took 1st place in the Women’s Division.

 Canon or Nikon?